Preventing Sexually Transmitted Diseases and Infections

 - Rectal bleeding

 - Fever, chills, joint pain, decreased appetite and fatigue

 Pelvic Inflammatory Disease

 Pelvic inflammatory disease (PID) is not a specific STD.
-Rather, it is a complication that can develop following multiple different STDs, particularly gonorrhea and chlamydia.
+Rather, it is a complication that can develop from various diseases, particularly gonorrhea and chlamydia.
 In PID, bacteria spread to the uterus and female reproductive tract.
 Infertility may result if the condition is not treated right away.

 Pelvic Inflammatory Disease Symptoms

 - Pelvic or low abdominal pain

 It's estimated that half of sexually active young adults acquire at least one of these STIs by age 25.
 In fact, sexual diseases are the most commonly reported type of infection in America.
 Though more common in teens and young adults, anyone who is sexually active is potentially at risk.
 The risk is raised by having multiple sex partners.
 The incidence of some sexually transmitted diseases, including LGV and syphilis, is increasing in men who have sex with men.